YCK970402/starter-hugo-academic/content/publication/vowel-lowering-effect-of-pharyngeal-and-uvular-consonants-in-squliq-atayal/index.md

 ---
-title: Vowel Lowering effect of pharyngeal and uvular consonants in Squliq Atayal
+title: Vowel lowering effect of pharyngeal and uvular consonants in Squliq Atayal
 publication_types:
   - "1"
 authors: